xiix0/scam/README.md

-Just to have it is enough.
+There is a 20% chance of tomorrow.